This Grav Glass Blunt was provided by a friend for the purposes of review. Thanks again! 🙂

 This thing is awesome.

-Initially I thought this would be sort of like a glorified one hitter – like the Bio Stix but with extra parts.
+First thoughts were basically that this would be sort of like a glorified one hitter – like the Bio Stix but with extra parts.
 And while that might be a simplified way of looking at it, this piece is so much more.

 A simple brown box with a plain white label complete with image & description of the product is the first thing you see.